KQraze/KQraze/README.md

 ---

-✨ Always open to new challenges and interesting projects!
+✨ Always open to new challenges, impactful projects, and leadership opportunities!